Cystocele (Prolapsed Bladder)

 What is a cystocele?

 A cystocele, also called a prolapsed or dropped bladder, is the bulging or dropping of the bladder into the vagina.
 The bladder, located in the pelvis between the pelvic bones, is a hollow, muscular, balloon-shaped organ that expands as it fills with urine.
 During urination, also called voiding, the bladder empties through the urethra, located at the bottom of the bladder.
 The urethra is the tube that carries urine outside of the body.
 The vagina is the tube in a woman’s body that runs beside the urethra and connects the womb, or uterus, to the outside of the body.
+Read about the urinary tract and how it works.

 What causes a cystocele?